dahliaspinoff/sichelia/survey_material/README.md

 # Survey

-This repository contains the materials linked to the survey used to evaluate the web application SICHELIA.
+This repository contains the materials related to the survey used to evaluate the web application SICHELIA.

 ## Methodology